northbynorthwestern/magazine-2015-fall/README.md

 aws_secret_access_key=YOUR_SECRET_ACCESS_KEY
 ```

+Once you have that set up, you should be able to run `sh ./deploy_to_s3.sh` to sync with s3.

 **Note**: This assumes you have already installed the `awscli` tools.
 If you do not have an access_key_id or a secret_access_key, contact Alex Duner for more information.

-Once you have that set up, you can run the following command to sync with s3:

-``sh
-sh ./deploy_to_s3.sh
-``